Ultimate Boston Real Estate Investing Guide for 2026

 Wholesaling

-In real estate wholesaling, you search for a house that real estate investors may think is a lucrative opportunity and sign a purchase contract to buy the property.
-An investor then ”purchases” the purchase contract from you.
-The real buyer then completes the purchase.
-The real estate wholesaler doesn’t liquidate the property — they sell the contract to purchase one.
+In real estate wholesaling, you search for a home that real estate investors may think is a profitable opportunity and enter into a sale and purchase agreement to purchase it.
+A real estate investor then “buys” the purchase contract from you.
+The real estate investor then finalizes the purchase.
+The real estate wholesaler does not sell the property — they sell the rights to buy it.

 Factors to Consider